Yashmieen/Ecommerce-Follow-Along/README.md

 Features
 PayPal API integration for online payments.
 Implementation of secure payment methods such as credit and debit cards.
-Usage of the react-paypal-js package for seamless PayPal integration.
+Usage of the react-paypal-js package for seamless PayPal integration